Douglas F4D Skyray: Operational history

-In April 1956, VC-3 was the first squadron operational with the F4D-1.
-This unit was later redesignated VFAW-3 and assigned to NORAD, as the only United States Navy fighter squadron in what was predominantly a United States Air Force and Royal Canadian Air Force organization.
+During April 1956, VC-3 became the first squadron to attain operational status with the F4D-1.
+This unit was later redesignated VFAW-3 and assigned to NORAD, becoming the only United States Navy fighter squadron in what was predominantly a United States Air Force (USAF) and Royal Canadian Air Force (RCAF) organization.
 VFAW-3 was permanently based at NAS North Island in San Diego.